dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 z : Maybe Int = nothing [Maybe Int];
 ~~~

-There is a binary operator which we call "nothing coalesce" (similar to the
+There is a binary operator `??` (double question mark), which we call "nothing
-"null coalesce" operator in C#).
-It allows in one expression to check whether
+coalesce" (similar to the "null coalesce" operator in C#).
+It allows in one
-the left operand is `nothing` and if it is, the value of the right operand is
+expression to check whether the left operand is `nothing` and if it is, the
-returned, otherwise the value under `just` in the left operand itself is
+value of the right operand is returned, otherwise the value under `just` in the
-returned:
+left operand itself is returned:

-{>> It's not clear in the above paragraph what the operator looks like.
-Make sure to mention that.
-Just showing the operator in an example is not enough, because it may not be immediately obvious which symbols constitute the operator. <<}

 ~~~
 nothing [Maybe Int] ??
 0  # Evaluates to 0